raul-matiu/FinalProject_ITF_ManualTesting/README.md

 ## 1.6 Test Execution ##
 Test cases are executed on the created test Cycle summary: link

+* Product image section was tested in cycle ...
+* Product details was tested in cycle ...
+* Cart subsection was tested in cycle ...
+* Rating/ Sharing was tested in cycle ...
+* Description tab was tested in cycle ...
+* Specification tab was tested in cycle ...
+* Reviews tab was tested in cycle ...

 Bugs have been created based on the failed tests.\
 The complete bug reports can be found here: ...enter here bug titles

+Full regression testing is needed after the bugs are fixed

 ## 1.7 Test Completion ##
 Exit criteria was evaluated and passed\